 These side effects often go away when the drug is stopped.

 Most side effects of arsenic trioxide are mild and can include:

 - Belly pain

 - Nerve damage leading to numbness and tingling in the hands and feet

 - Problems with heart rhythm.
-This is why your doctor may check your EKG often (even daily) while you are getting this drug.
+Your doctor may check your EKG often (even daily) while you are getting this drug.

-More detailed information about these drugs and the treatment of APL can be found in our detailed document, Leukemia–Acute Myeloid (Myelogenous).
+More information about these drugs and the treatment of APL can be found in Leukemia–Acute Myeloid (Myelogenous).